bmteclabscom/Project_ThinkPad_Frontend/README.md

 ------------------------------------------------------------------------------------
 ### Examples of how someone might use ThinkSpace.

-**Case One**
+**Case One**:

 I've heard an idea which I think unique.
-This idea inspired me to see the world in a way I hadn't before.
+Said idea inspired me to see the world in a way I hadn't before.
 I'm wondering if there are other ideas like this floating around the world?
 I hop into Thinkspace.

 I sit back and observe similar ideas . . .